-Despite the uncertainty about the future of the Affordable Care Act and what may replace it, it seems likely that more Americans will find themselves in health plans with patient cost sharing — high deductibles, copayments, or co-insurance — at the point of service.
+Despite the uncertainty about the future of the Affordable Care Act, it seems likely that more Americans will find themselves in health plans with patient cost sharing — high deductibles, copayments, or co-insurance — at the point of service.

 A keen observation from Health Affairs: